htilburgs/MMM-MyWeatherForecast/README.md

 * To get your latitude and longitude, you can go to https://www.latlong.net/
 * To get your Pirate Weather API key, you can go to https://pirateweather.net/en/latest/

+## Icons
+The icons are free icons from https://www.flaticon.com/

 ## Versions
 v1.0.0  - Initial release </br>